Justine Dee, P.T., M.S., OCS

 Clinical Assistant Professor of Rehabilitation and Movement Science

 Office: 310E Rowell

-Justine Dee is a clinical assistant professor in the entry level Doctorate of Physical Therapy program.
-Prof. Dee teaches primarily in the first year of the PT program which is where the students develop basic physical therapy examination skills.
-She teaches the Patient Management Foundational Skills class which includes the skills of goniometry, manual muscle testing, muscle length testing, accessory motion testing, postural alignment, gait and functional mobility training.
+Justine Dee is a clinical assistant professor in the entry-level Doctorate of Physical Therapy program.
+She teaches primarily in the first year of the program, which is where the students develop basic physical therapy examination skills.
+She teaches the Patient Management Foundational Skills class, which includes the skills of goniometry, manual muscle testing, muscle length testing, accessory motion testing, postural alignment, gait and functional mobility training.
 This course also includes sections devoted to how to conduct an interview and perform general health screening with physical therapy clients, and how to document physical therapy care.
-In the spring semester, Prof. Dee teaches Patient Management I, in which the students learn the how to examine, evaluate and treat clients/patients with musculoskeletal/orthopedic spine and peripheral joint problems.
+In the spring semester, she teaches Patient Management I, in which the students learn how to examine, evaluate and treat clients/patients with musculoskeletal/orthopedic spine and peripheral joint problems.

-Benefits of exercise in cardiac patients and patients with cancer
+Low back pain; treatment of lymphedema; benefits of exercise in cardiac patients and patients with cancer.

 Henry SM, Van Dillen LR, Trombley AL, Dee JM, Bunn JY.
 Reliability of the movement system impairment classification schema for subgrouping people with low back pain.
 Journal of Orthopedic and Sports Physical Therapy 2009: 39:A97.

 Martin Brochu1, Patrick Savage, Melinda Lee, Justine Dee, M. Elaine Cress, Eric T. Poehlman, Marc Tischler, Philip A. Ades.
 Effects of resistance training on physical function in older disabled women with coronary heart disease.
 J Appl Physiol 92: 672-678, 2002 Vol. 92, Issue 2, 672-678, February 2002.
 (Abstract)